From Zero to Deployment-Ready

 Training for Every Role

-Our courses are designed for technical professionals at all levels.
-Whether your team has never touched a Peplink device or you need to upskill existing staff on advanced features, we build the content to match.
+Courses are designed for technical professionals at all levels.
+Whether your team has never touched a Peplink device or you need to upskill existing staff on advanced features, the content is built to match.

 IT Teams Deploying Peplink for the First Time

 Your organisation has chosen Peplink as its connectivity platform, and now your team needs to understand how to configure, manage and maintain it.
-Our foundation courses take participants from unboxing through to a fully operational network.
-We cover everything from basic WAN setup to SpeedFusion tunnel configuration, ensuring your team can handle day-to-day management without relying on external support.
-By the end of the course, your engineers will know the platform well enough to troubleshoot common issues independently and escalate intelligently when needed.
+Foundation courses take participants from unboxing through to a fully operational network: basic WAN setup, VLAN configuration, SpeedFusion tunnel setup, InControl2 onboarding.
+By the end of the course, your engineers can troubleshoot common issues independently and escalate intelligently when needed.

 MSPs Adding Peplink to Their Portfolio